MxG is a C4 grass which means that its photosynthesis is much more efficient than normal plants. It is closely related to sugarcane.

 Research has started at a number of sites and is being led in a formal academic sense by the Bio-Protection Research Centre (BPRC) of Lincoln University.
 MNZ is also carrying out research and one of its staff is devoted almost entirely to this.

 Research has been carried out on the value of Miscanthus for stock feed with samples having been analysed from throughout the growing season.
-There is a lot more research needed in this area but it does seem to have some potential in New Zealand, particularly where effluent either from dairy sheds or from industry such as meat works or Fonterra production sites is being irrigated onto the Miscanthus.
+There is a lot more research needed in this area but it does seem to have some potential in New Zealand, particularly where effluent either from dairy sheds or from industry such as meat works or from dairy processing sites is being irrigated onto the Miscanthus.